 The “belly” of Milano Centrale railway station, an invisible area where trains, between 1943 and 1945, were used to deport Jews and political dissenters to nazi concentration and extermination camps, is the keeper of a history made of physical material – its framework, marked by time, can be seen throughout the site, on platforms, tracks, train wagons – and cultural material – the testimony of survivors.
-The Shoah Memorial project re-elaborates the “relic” status of the concrete structure of the station and the stories of the witnesses, as fundamental and essential conditions for the legitimation of this project and their devices for the transmission of ideas that strengthen the existing structure,
+The Shoah Memorial project re-elaborates the “relic” status of the concrete structure of the station and the stories of the witnesses, as fundamental and essential conditions for the legitimation of this project and their devices for the transmission of ideas that strengthen the existing structure, without contaminating it.

 The objectification of the Memory of the deportation is achieved by building a sequence of spaces and an apparatus that document, testify and establish, through the visitor’s psychological and physical experience, a new story.